 How do we wrap it.

 So rather than saying to your spouse things like “you never remember stuff”, why not encourage their other qualities.
 Watch how self confidence will benefit them in all areas.
 We should all try and not use the terms “never” or “always” for it paints a grim picture when applied to a negative statement.
 It states that they are always like this, and there is clearly no hope of change in your opinion.
 Maybe they will repeatedly forget things, so rather than tell them what you hate, tell them what you love.
 For example rather than saying “you always forget the bins” say “I love it when you remember to put out the bins”.
 This will have a better outcome.
 Celebrate when they do positives and it will encourage more positives.
 Deep down they want your encouragement and approval, for they love you.
-Look at my story of cooking, now I cook a few times a week.
-Its not a trick, its simply just living by love.
+Look at my story of cooking, now I cook a few times a week, although I am still learning.

 The problem when we don’t.